jbfronsee/px-swatch/Readme.md

 # Introduction

-`px-swatch` generates a palette from a JPG or PNG image using Magick.NET.
+`px-swatch` generates a palette from a JPG or PNG image using Magick.NET and Unicolour.
 It can output to PNG for visualization and sampling or GPL format for importing into GIMP or Krita.

 # How to Build

 1. Install Magick.NET package
     - `dotnet add package Magick.NET-Q8-AnyCPU`
+    - `dotnet add package Wacton.Unicolour`
 2. Build Project
     - `dotnet publish -c Release -r <RID>`
     - Linux RID: `linux-x64`